Franco Freda: Biography

 Freda was born in Padua, Italy.
 He began his political career as the leader of the FUAN-Caravella of Padua (the undergraduates association of the Italian Social Movement) when he was a law student.
 In 1963, he founded the Group of Ar, based on the philosophy of Julius Evola, and managed a far-right library.
 Later, when the Group of Ar was disbanded, he founded the Edizioni di Ar (Ar Publishing), a publishing house that brought out books by Traditionalist figures like Evola and René Guenon.
 Edizioni di Ar is still active today and continues to offer philosophical and political contemporary far-right essays, as well as reissuing books by nineteenth- and twentieth-century writers like Arthur de Gobineau, Oswald Spengler, Friedrich Nietzsche, and Alfred Baeumler.

 In 1969, Freda published The Disintegration of the System, which became an important text for the Italian far-right.
-In this book, Freda broke the classical anticommunist stance of the far-right and proposed a strategic alliance between the far-left and the far-right to subvert capitalist society.
+In this book, Freda broke with the classical anticommunist stance of the far-right and proposed a strategic alliance between the far-left and the far-right to subvert capitalist society.
 Freda's approach ideologically justified the merging of ultra-radicals from opposite flanks in a common struggle against the Western liberal state and Soviet communism, which was also opposed by Mao's regime in China.
 He also began to criticise the MSI leadership, accusing it of compromising with the "agonizing democracy of the Republic".
 This position, along with the proposal of a hierarchical, collectivist State which found its roots explicitly in Plato, earned him the title of "Nazi-Maoist".
 Freda's ideology influenced many 1970s far-right Italian groups, such as the Lotta di Popolo and Terza Posizione.

 Freda called himself a "scholar of ethnicity" and proposed the principles of a "morphological racism".
 He also described himself as an admirer of Hitler.
 After contacts with Pino Rauti, he participated in the activities of Ordine Nuovo, even though he never formally joined the movement.
 From 1971 onwards, he was put on trial several times, notably for his alleged involvement in the Piazza Fontana bombing.
 Despite his eventual acquittal due to lack of evidence, he was sentenced to 15 years in prison for subversive association.
 In 1990, he founded the far-right movement Fronte Nazionale and began publishing the journal L'Antibancor, about economical and financial studies.

 The Fronte Nazionale, which opposed both globalization and multicultural society, was disbanded by the Italian government in 2000, on the grounds of the Mancino law.
 Freda and 48 other members were found guilty of "reconstruction of the Fascist party" (which is illegal in Italy).
 Freda is still present in the far-right scene as an ideologue and publisher, although public appearances and writings are rare.